oierxjn/XJN-Chat_server_base/README.md

 # XJN-Chat_server_base
 A chat server made by `oierxjn`

-It requires a Python 3 environment to run.
+It requires `Python 3` environment to run.

 As mentioned in the file,it's my first project.